Kuper-Tech/sbmt-outbox/README.md

 ### Outbox pattern

-You should create a database table in order for the process to see your outgoing messages.
+You should create a database table in order for the process to view your outgoing messages.

 ```ruby
 create_table :my_outbox_items do |t|